Space-Saving Wardrobe Concepts: Practical Insights for Modern Compact Homes

 • Separate compartments for accessories

-• Dedicated areas for folded garments
+• Dedicated sections for folded garments

-• Adjustable shelving for different item sizes
+• Adjustable shelving for various item sizes

 Storage ElementEfficiency Impact